vadimkantorov/fastvideofeat/README.md

 More examples in *samples/compute_mpeg_features.sh*.

+##### Video format support
+We've tested **fastvideofeat** only videos encoded in H.264 and MPEG-4.
+Whether motion vectors can be extracted and processed depends completely on FFmpeg's ability to put them into the right structures.
+Last time I've checked it was not working for VP9, for example.
+And in general, video reading depends fully on FFmpeg libraries.

 ### fastfv
 The tool accepts descriptors on the standard input and writes Fisher vector (FV) to the standard output.
 The tool consumes GMM vocabs saved by Yael library.
 A [sample script](https://github.com/vadimkantorov/cvpr2014/blob/master/src/gmm_train.py) to build GMM vocabs with Yael is provided, as well as its [usage example](https://github.com/vadimkantorov/cvpr2014/blob/master/samples/compute_fisher_vectors.sh).